Make Animation Accessible

 - Alessandro Carducci Artist, Animator and Video Creator graduated in New Technologies for Art at the Carrara Academy of Fine Arts in Bergamo and specialized in Net Art and Digital Cultures at the Carrara Academy of Fine Arts ( MS).
 He also specialized with a Masters in Filmmaking, Videomaking and VFX.
 Since 2014 he has been a partner of Channel Frederator Network and creates animation and video content for the Web.
 He has also worked as a Video Producer, Animator and Graphic Designer at some private companies.
 He is the author of projects currently in Work in Progress such as Cardeis Cartoons and Water Project.
 He can be contacted at email@example.com

-We are particularly grateful to Mirella Castigli for providing her voice for the audio description in Italian and for being the voice of the Italian version of XS2, to Federico D'Andrea and Aurora Pavesi for having us provided the translation into the Italian Sign Language.
+We are particularly grateful to Mirella Castigli for providing her voice for the audio description in Italian and for being the voice of the Italian version of XS2, to Federico D’Andrea and Aurora Pavesi for having us provided the translation into the Italian Sign Language.
 We are grateful too to Jeremy A. Freed the official voice of Dagghy the Dog and to Megan Konrad for be the voice of the English version of XS2 and the voice of the audio description in English.
-Music by Lorenzo Zambelli, subtitles and textual alternatives by Enrico Bisenzi, characters XS2 and Dagghy created and animated by Alessandro Carducci for the brand Cardeis Art (registered trademark and copyright - all rights reserved).
+Music by Lorenzo Zambelli.
+Special thanks to Ivan Legnaioli for the implementation of Accessibility to the website.
+Subtitles and textual alternatives by Enrico Bisenzi, characters XS2 and Dagghy created and animated by Alessandro Carducci for the brand Cardeis Art (registered trademark and copyright – all rights reserved).